2022 Michoacán earthquake: Jalisco

 In Guadalajara, a man's arm was amputated at the elbow during an elevator accident.
 Debris fell from the temples of San Agustín and La Merced in the city center.
 At Puerto Vallarta, ceilings and windows fell from buildings, and some apartment buildings showed cracks between slabs, beams and ground floors.
 In the town of Tolimán, at least eight houses collapsed.

 Nayarit

 In the state capital, both towers of Tepic Cathedral were heavily damaged, with debris falling from one.
 In the Villas de Arana subdivision, homes and a hospital were damaged.
 At Ixtlán del Río, the fence of an elementary school and a financial building were damaged.
 Stores were damaged and items fell in Bahía de Banderas.
 An abandoned school in Compostela cracked.
 Two people were injured in San Blas; one during a motorcycle accident and another due to a fall.

 Mexico City

 In Mexico City, buildings swayed, and at least 97 structures were reported to have sustained slight to moderate damage, some of which were already damaged by previous earthquakes.
-At least 76 schools in the city were among those damaged.
+The earthquake intensity on Mercalli Scale was V (Moderate) in Mexico City At least 76 schools in the city were among those damaged.
 One school was significantly damaged and lessons were suspended.